Mizuho Securities USA LLC Invests $314,000 in Black Spade Acquisition Co (NYSE:BSAQ)

-Separately, Centiva Capital LP purchased a new stake in shares of Black Spade Acquisition in the second quarter worth $294,000.
+Separately, Centiva Capital LP purchased a new position in Black Spade Acquisition during the second quarter valued at $294,000.
 52.12% of the stock is currently owned by institutional investors.

 Black Spade Acquisition Co focuses on effecting a merger, share exchange, asset acquisition, share purchase, reorganization, or other business combination with one or more businesses.
 It intends to complete a business combination with companies in the entertainment industry worldwide.
 The company was incorporated in 2021 and is based in Central, Hong Kong.